CodeRhymesLife/collective.usermanual/README.rst

 .. _example: https://raw.github.com/collective/collective.usermanual/robot-screenshots/source/adding-content/adding-pages.rst

-1. Each document (separate ``.rst``-file) represents one story for using Plone: document starts with a clean Plone site, performs as many *robot tests* as required, in written order, to allow capturing the required screenshots, and clean up the site at the end.
+1. Each document (``.rst``-file) represents one story for using Plone:

+   Each document start with a clean Plone site, performs as many *robot tests* as required, in written order, to allow capturing the required screenshots, and clean up the site at the end.

-2. Each document with screenshots should start (after its title) with ``.. include:: ../robot.rst`` with correct path pointing to  ``robot.rst`` file in the root of ``./source``-directory for the documentation.
+2. Each document with screenshots should start (after its title) with ``.. include:: ../robot.rst``-line with correct path pointing to  *robot.rst* file in the root of *./source*-directory for the documentation.
 This provides all common resources and the lifecycle management described in 1.

-3. After ``.. include:: ../robot``-directive, each document may contain as many ``.. code:: robotframework`` -directives as required to provide the required screenshots.
-Each ``.. code:: robotframework``-directive should contain a complete Robot Framework test suite snippet.
-Each directive should have (slighly magical) ``:class: hidden``-option to hide the test source from the produced document.
+3. After *.. include:: ../robot*-directive, each document may contain as many ``.. code:: robotframework`` -directives as required to provide the required screenshots.

+   Each *.. code:: robotframework*-directive should contain a complete Robot Framework test suite snippet.

+   Each directive should also have
+   (slighly magical) ``:class: hidden``-option to hide the test source from the produced document.
 (See also: `sphinxcontrib-robotframework -docs`__.)